• EnglishEspañol日本語한국어Português

 Kubernetes plugin for log forwarding

 New Relic's Kubernetes plugin for log forwarding simplifies sending logs from your cluster to New Relic logs.
 It uses a standalone Docker image and runs as a DaemonSet, seamlessly collecting logs for centralized analysis and troubleshooting.
-Forwarding your Kubernetes logs to New Relic will give you enhanced l capabilities to collect, process, explore, query, and alert on your log data.
+Forwarding your Kubernetes logs to New Relic will give you enhanced capabilities to collect, process, explore, query, and alert on your log data.

 Enable Kubernetes for log management